Last updated: November 2nd, 2022

-Gaming monitors come in many shapes and sizes, and because manufacturers offer such a wide array of features and specs these days, it’s hard to keep up with every update.
+Gaming monitors for sim racing come in many shapes and sizes, and because manufacturers offer such a wide array of features and specs these days, it’s hard to keep up with every update.
 In fact, from one model’s release to the next, the updates can be so incremental that you might even struggle to notice what’s changed.
 Besides, more and more brands seem to be entering the monitor marketplace, some with outstanding high-quality products, while others may be lacking in the technical prowess department.

 I recently improved my sim racing rig with a much-needed PC upgrade, along with a few new pieces of driving hardware, so I thought what better way to complement my new additions than with a shiny new monitor that would allow me to make the most of my virtual driving experience.

 Read on for advice on how to choose the best monitors for sim racing and what technical specs to look out for, or for monitor recommendations use the links below: